MicrosoftDocs/power-platform/power-virtual-agents/authoring-using-conditions.md

 ---
 title: Author using conditions (preview)
-description: Learn how to add conditional branching to a topic and the conversational path in Power Virtual Agents preview.
+description: Learn how to add conditional branching to a topic and the conversational path in Microsoft Copilot Studio preview.
 keywords: "PVA"
 ms.date: 03/24/2023
 ms.topic: how-to